LDPM: Towards undersampled MRI reconstruction with MR-VAE and Latent Diffusion Prior: EXPERIMENTAL RESULTS

-The effectiveness of each component, including SkM, MR-VAE, and DSS, was examined through a series of ablation studies.
+The effectiveness of each component in the proposed method, including MR-VAE, the transformer-based sketcher module (SkM), and Dual-Stage Sampler (DSS), was examined through a series of ablation studies.
 Results are shown in Table \ref{tab:ablation}.
 It can be seen that the removal of each component will lead to losses in PSNR and SSIM\cite{ssim}, proving that each component is effective.

-In particular, MR-VAE is carefully compared with the VAE that is widely used as a pre-trained VAE on natural images (VAE in SD \cite{sd}), as shown in Fig. \ref{fig:mainexp}.
-Quantitative evaluation with PSNR and SSIM\cite{ssim} were conducted on the $934$ testing images.
-The higher scores of SSIM\cite{ssim} and PSNR prove that MR-VAE is more suitable for MRI reconstruction tasks than VAE in SD\cite{sd}.
-A closer look at the zoomed-in detail patches indicated by arrows reveals that MR-VAE can provide more realistic details, while VAE in SD\cite{sd} often produces incorrect structures, leading to misinterpretation.
+In particular, MR-VAE is compared with SD-VAE\cite{sd}, a widely used pre-trained VAE on natural images, as shown in Fig. \ref{fig:vae}.
+Quantitative evaluation with PSNR, SSIM\cite{ssim} and rFID\cite{FID} was conducted on the $934$ testing images.
+MR-VAE demonstrates superior performance, as evidenced by higher SSIM, PSNR, and lower rFID scores compared to SD-VAE\cite{sd}, highlighting its enhanced suitability for MRI reconstruction tasks.
+A closer look at the zoomed-in detail patches, indicated by arrows and dashed boxes, reveals that MR-VAE generates more realistic details, whereas SD-VAE \cite{sd} often overlooks fine structures, which may lead to misinterpretation and degrade the quality of reconstructed images.